-- An employee who serves on jury duty shall receive his/her regular salary only if he/she remits the amount received for such duty to the CSU.
+- An employee who serves on jury duty shall receive their regular salary only if they remit the amount received for such duty to the CSU.
 Payment for travel expenses and subsistence received by the employee need not be remitted.
-If the employee elects to retain the jury duty fees, his/her time off for jury duty is not compensable.
-The employee may elect to use vacation or compensatory time off (CTO) to cover the time off. - An hourly employee shall be eligible for time off with pay for jury duty only for those hours he/she was scheduled to work.

-- An employee who is called for jury duty shall promptly notify the appropriate administrator and shall make efforts to arrange jury duty at a time least disruptive to his/her work schedule. - The employee is required to notify in writing the appropriate administrator prior to taking leave for jury duty.
+If the employee elects to retain the jury duty fees, their time off for jury duty is not compensable.
+The employee may elect to use vacation or compensatory time off (CTO) to cover the time off. - An hourly employee shall be eligible for time off with pay for jury duty only for those hours they were scheduled to work. - An employee who is called for jury duty shall promptly notify the appropriate administrator and shall make efforts to arrange jury duty at a time least disruptive to their work schedule. - The employee is required to notify in writing the appropriate administrator prior to taking leave for jury duty.
 Verification of actual service for jury duty shall be provided by the employee when requested by the appropriate administrator.